Sunday, 30 April 2017

 Plastic Letters

 The content thereafter is more rooted in the time this playlist is supposed to represent.
 Folk Jam is taken from Pavement’s last studio album, Terror Twilight, released in June 1999.
 It’s not their best work and maybe the band’s subsequent liquidation shouldn’t have come as much of a surprise, but it's a good record nonetheless.
-Stereolab’s Aluminum Tunes is collection of odds, sods, rarities and so forth – the third instalment in a series of three.
+'Cowboy Raga' was originally on the CD edition of Delta's 1995 single 'Make it Right', although I found it on their excellent compendium, Laughing Mostly, a collection of B-sides, outtakes and various odd and sods.
+Stereolab’s Aluminum Tunes is a similar sort of collection – the third instalment in a series of three.
 (Switched On Volume 1 and Refried Ectoplasm [Switched on Volume 2] are the other two.)
 'Get Carter' stood out by virtue of it being a cover of the Roy Budd penned theme tune to the film of the same name, and one of my favourites.

 Make Up featured twice in the NME’s 100-strong ‘highest rated albums of 1999’: the album proper Save Yourself and the singles compilation I Want Some.
 I figured that the double LP I Want Some would serve as a better introduction to this mysterious band, and besides, it contained a song that pleaded for the release of the incarcerated Arthur Lee.
 The record proved to be money well spent.
 I could not say the same for Teen Age Lust, a live recording by MC5, although the riff throughout 'Rama Lama Fa Fa Fa' almost compensates for the terrible sound quality.

 I don’t know what inspired me to get into Add N to (X) but I do know that Leftfield and Basement Jaxx were getting airplay on the radio, and that I have a copy of 'Dusted' on 12”.
-I became acquainted with the last two tracks – 'Kontakte' by Les Rythmes Digitales and 'Grass Skirt and Fruit Hat' by Them – in the year 2000.
+I became acquainted with 'Kontakte' by Les Rythmes Digitales and 'Grass Skirt and Fruit Hat' in the year 2000.
 The former was introduced to me by my brother when I visited him in Rotterdam in February, the latter I bought on a whim after I heard it playing in Beggars Banquet, Kingston.
 I have included them on this transitional compilation because I did not include them on the playlist I put together later that summer, and yet they evoke strongly the memory I have of living in Brentford and deserve representation.

 Rotterdam